ind4skylivey/winewarden/README.md

 ## Status

-This is the foundation.
-Real enforcement hooks are designed to plug into the monitor layer without changing the calm user experience.
+The foundation is solid.
+Active enforcement hooks (Landlock and Seccomp) are implemented and integrated into the monitor layer, providing real protection without changing the calm user experience.